What is GlobeImposter Ransomware?

 The payload copies itself to all available admin shares and copies auto-startup information and key variables in the Windows registry.
 The payload also clears RDP default settings, including the cached hostnames from the Remote Desktop Connection application.
 While experts are not entirely sure why this happens, it is likely a feature reserved for future use, or it might be a way to hide evidence of unauthorized access via an RDP vulnerability.

-Next, the payload generates 2048-RSA encryption keys and checks in with a “command and control” server to create a unique user ID assigned to the victim’s device.
-Before encrypting files, GlobeImposter calls the process taskkill.exe and kills several running processes, including “sql,” “outlook,” “ssms,” “postgre,” “1c,” “excel,” and “word.”
+Next, the payload generates 2048-RSA encryption keys and checks in with a “command and control” server to create a unique user ID assigned to the victim’s device to prepare to encrypt files on the targeted computer.
+Before files are encrypted, GlobeImposter calls the process taskkill.exe and kills several running processes, including “sql,” “outlook,” “ssms,” “postgre,” “1c,” “excel,” and “word.”
 Killing these processes may improve the successful encryption rate of user files because if an associated application has a lock on a file, it would typically get bypassed by the ransomware.

 After the encryption process has completed, a ransomware note is created within encrypted folders, demanding payment in bitcoin to unlock the files.
 The ransom note contains the email address to use to contact the malware distributor and a threat that the ransom will double every 48 hours, as well as the Unique ID generated during the deployment phases of the ransomware.